 Agnes Sjöström Led The Mustangs As She Finished In 155th Place

 SMU Placed Second At The South Central Regional Meet To Advance

 The Mustangs Placed Second At The South Central Regional Meet

 SMU Set To Begin Its Quest To Qualify For The NCAA Championships

 2013 Notre Dame Invitational

-Casey has played a pivotal role in the Mustangs' swift rise to national prominence in cross country, winning five Conference championships (C-USA, 4 & American Ahtletic Conference,1) in the last six years.
-During each the championship season, she earned Coach of the Year honors.
+Casey has played a pivotal role in the Mustangs' swift rise to national prominence in cross country, winning five Conference championships (C-USA, 4 & American Ahtletic Conference, 1) in the last seven years.
+During each of the championship season, she earned Coach of the Year honors.